yujifkw/TenshoScripts/README.md

 Want to level up your subtitles?
 The **Exclusive** version automates complex effects that were previously only possible in heavy video editing software.

+* 📺 **Glitch:** Dynamic chromatic aberration with Style-based auto-color and position support.
 * 🌊 **Rainbow Wave:** Dynamic chromatic wave with 5ms precision slicing.
 * 📈 **Curves:** Movement easing based on Cubic Bezier Curves.
 * 🎵 **Reverse Karaoke:** Layered syllable disappearance system.